tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 - A custom remote procedure protocol built on wire-format protobuf messages using a socket (the "socket protocol"): [`abci/server/socket_server.go`][socket-server]

+The SDK also provides a [gRPC service][sdk-grpc] accessible from outside the application, allowing transactions to be broadcast to the network, look up transactions, and simulate transaction costs.

 ### RPC Transport

 The consensus node RPC service allows callers to query consensus parameters